kryman0/school/README.md

 ### Applications

 * mavic2pro: Programming in C# and XAML towards a Mavic 2 Pro/Enterprise drone (DJI) for creating a waypoint mission.

+## Bash

+### Applications

+* find-ip: Program made in bash which use sed to find via regex certain ips or urls from about 50k lines in a log file.
+The program starts a node.js server application on port 1337 on localhost where the user is presented some menus to use.
+Technologies used: Bash, JavaScript, Node.js and Docker.